Stephen Donaldson (activist): Publicity and hearings

-On August 24 the next day, Donaldson held a press conference, becoming the first male prison-rape survivor to publicly recount his experiences; this resulted in "massive and prolonged" publicity (under his legal name, Robert Martin).
+On August 24 the next day, Donaldson held a press conference, becoming the first male prison-rape victim to publicly recount his experiences; this resulted in "massive and prolonged" publicity (under his legal name, Robert Martin).
 All three Washington newspapers carried lengthy stories; newspapers from Hartford to Miami picked it up from wire services, and all three network-affiliated TV stations carried filmed interviews.

 One television station and one newspaper carried editorials.
 Under the headline "Nightmares at D.C.
 Jail," the Star-News wrote: "....It is particularly ironic that the victim of this latest nightmare chose to go to the jail rather than post collateral because he 'wanted to understand at an experience level what the prison system is all about.'
 He survived the lesson but only just.
 And being a man of uncommon understanding, he may also survive its after-effects."

 On August 28 Donaldson met with attorney William Schaffer, who agreed to represent him in a possible civil suit against the D.C.
 Department of Corrections with the goal of pressuring officials to make major improvements to the jail system.
 Donaldson wrote the following year about this "time of agony":

 After deliberations with the Langley Hill Meeting, Donaldson decided on October 20 not to file a civil suit and not to cooperate with the grand jury inquiry into a criminal suit against his attackers.